zthurman/fizzpy/README.md

 * Example syntax for solving the Hodgkin-Huxley model with non-default parameters using Runge-Kutta:
     solutionArray = solutionGenerator('HH', 'rk4', inits=array([0.03, 0.03]), endtime=200, timestep=0.05)
 * Stock project plotter can be used to generate time plot, phase plot or power spectrum, using do_tplot,
-do_pplot or do_fftplot or solution arrays can be fed into a custom plotter
+do_pplot or do_psplot or solution arrays can be fed into a custom plotter

 ## Project Lifecycle Roadmap
 * [x] Try to extend collegiate senior project to more than one neuron model